SQream/sqream_docs/third_party_tools/client_drivers/cpp/index.rst

     :linenos:

-Compiling and running the application
+Compiling and Running the Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To build this code, place the library and header file in ./libsqream-3.0/ and run